ameetmadan/discrete-mathematics/week2/week2.md

 Also called "Or of And's" $$ G(p,q) \equiv (p \land q) \lor (\neg p \land q) $$

+- Best when output is 0
+- AND together all variables where output is 1
+- OR togetjer all the 1 rows
+- Simplify

 ## Conjunctive Normal Form (CNF)

 Also called "And of Or's" $$ G(p,q) \equiv (p \lor q) \land (\neg p \lor q) $$

+- Best when output is mostly 1
+- Indentify rows with output 0
+- OR together all variables in some row (negeate when 1)
+- AND together the 0 rows

 \newpage